 B. Additional protection measures are unnecessary

-There is also broad support that the package of primary rule changes suggested by the Notice, including more restrictive power, unwanted emmissons, and antenna gain, the above-described improvements to DFS rules, and improved security, represent a targeted and complete response to the TDWR interference cases.
-Additional measures outlined in the Notice – geolocational databases, more stringent out of band emissions rules, and frequency separation requirements – are unnecessary.
+There is also broad support that the group of primary rule changes suggested by the Notice, including more restrictive power, unwanted emissons, and antenna gain, the above-described improvements to DFS rules, and improved security, represent a targeted and complete response to the TDWR interference cases.
+Additional measures outlined in the Notice – geolocation databases, more stringent out of band emissions rules, and frequency separation requirements – are unnecessary.
 As commenters have stated, protecting TDWR is best accomplished by focusing rule changes on problems which have been identified and addressing those concerns.
 In IEEE 802.11’s view, both the Commission and NTIA have incorrectly characterized the enforcement cases as representing instances of adjacent channel interference.
 We respectfully disagree.
-Our examination of those cases and the equipment identified demonstrates that intereference was co-channel – the equipment was transmitting on a broad channel (usually 20 MHz) that included the center channel of a nearby TDWR.
-IEEE 802.11, and other commenters, therefore do not agree that more restrictive out of band emmissions rules or frequency separation rules are required, and we urge the Commission to discard these ideas.
+Our examination of those cases and the equipment identified demonstrates that interference was co-channel; the equipment was transmitting on a broad channel (usually 20 MHz) that included the center channel of a nearby TDWR.
+IEEE 802.11, and other commenters, therefore do not agree that more restrictive out of band emissions rules or frequency separation rules are required, and we urge the Commission to discard these ideas.

 Commenters also opposed the idea of requiring bandwidth sensing over 100% of bandwidth instead of 80%.
 Simply put, there is no evidence this is aspect of the DFS test is resulting in ineffective detection and avoidance of radar emissions.
-IEEE 802.11 agrees that there is no reason to subject all U-NII devices to this, when only outdoor has been an issue in the enforcement cases.
-As the Commission is well aware, existing rules have produced commercial equipment that effectively sense 100% of bandwidth.
-If a stricter rule is adopted, manufacturers would have to increase sensing bandwidth beyond today’s capabilities, which will increase rate of false positive detections.
-False positives impose a cost because the device must switch channels, and therefore initiate a channel availability check.
-By trying to make bandwidth sensing a “guarantee”, the result does not better protect radars (which are already fully protected), but it does degrade U-NII performance.
+IEEE 802.11 agrees that there is no reason to subject all U-NII devices to this when only outdoor use has been an issue in the enforcement cases.
+As the Commission is well aware, existing rules have resulted in commercial equipment that effectively senses 100% of bandwidth.
+If a stricter rule is adopted, manufacturers would have to increase sensing bandwidth beyond today’s capabilities which will increase rate of false positive detections.
+False positives impose a cost because the device must switch channels and therefore initiate a channel availability check.
+By trying to make bandwidth sensing a “guarantee”, the result does not better protect radars (which are already fully protected), however it does degrade U-NII performance.

-With respect to geolocational databases, the record reveals some support, but scant detail about how a database could be deployed.
-The larger groups of manufacturers, whose equipment is primarily (but not exclusively) deployed indoors, opposes gelocational databases, while a few outdoor manufacturers and database supporters see them as a viable option.
-However, as IEEE 802.11 discussed in its comments, there are significant unanswered questions that raise a tremendous amount of uncertainty – who pays for, maintains, and accesses database?
+With respect to geolocation databases, the record reveals some support, however there is a big question about how such a database could be deployed.
+The larger groups of manufacturers, whose equipment is primarily (but not exclusively) deployed indoors, oppose geolocation databases, while a few outdoor manufacturers and database supporters see them as a viable option.
+However, as IEEE 802.11 discussed in its comments, there are significant unanswered questions that raise a tremendous amount of uncertainty including who pays for, and maintains the database?
 The administrative complexities of ordering a database into being and mandating its use are substantial, and if the Commission embraces industry’s recommendations to improve DFS, are also entirely unnecessary.
 The equities in this case argue for speed – improved access to 5 GHz spectrum is important to meet growing demand.
-Introducing a geolocational database not only raises many implementation questions that have not been addressed in this record, but also disrupts existing equipment design.
-While databases are an important addition to the spectrum sharing toolkit, they are not a universal solution and should not be adopted as a solution to the TDWR issue.
+Introducing a geolocation database not only raises many implementation questions that have not been addressed in this record, it also disrupts existing equipment design.
+Furthermore, geolocation coordinates that are required for database access may not be available in many cases, especially in indoor environments.
+Thus, while geolocation databases are an important addition to the spectrum sharing toolkit, they are not a universal solution and should not be adopted as a solution to band sharing issues, including the TDWR band issue, where other solutions may be more suitable.

 Strong record agreement on a host of rule changes that could immediately be adopted